Ryan8765/deployqb/README.md

 When team member 1 & team member 2 deploy to Quick Base they will overwrite each others work.

+## Optional Query String
+In the qbcli.json file you can add an optional "urlQueryString."
+If present, when you run the commands "deployqb ldev", "deployqb lprod" and "deployqb lfeat", the query string will be appended to the URL.
+Example:

+    "urlQueryString": "rid=348&fid=324"

+This will append the above query string to the URL's when launching.

 ## Final Note
 DO NOT use this tool on public computers.
 User tokens and application tokens are encrypted on the users machine, but you should never use this tool on a machine that others have access to.